GianaMylan/Project-Tic-Tac-Toe/README.md

 3. Player 2 then chooses a box.
 4. This will repeat until either Player 1 or Player 2 fill 3 in a row.
 5. An overlay will pop up stating which player has won the game.

+(When you're done) You have to deploy your website to the cloud and put the link in your README file